UNIVERSE-HPC/course-material/technology_and_tooling/testing/testable_code_fixtures.md

 ### More about Fixtures

-Our `test_query_database` function can be simplified by separating the processes of creating the database and populating it with data from the test itself.
+Our `test_query_database` function can be simplified by separating the process of creating the database and of populating it with data from the test itself.
 We can create a fixture to do this which can then be passed to the `test_query_database` function.
 The fixture can also be responsible for removing the database after the tests have run.

-in order to In the example below, we can use a fixture named `setup_database` to create our test database, add data and also remove the database file once the tests have finished running.
-As a result, our `test_query_database` function can be simplified and if we want to use the test database in other tests, we simply need to add `setup_database` as an argument to those tests.
+In the example below, we can use a fixture named `setup_database` to create our test database, add data and also remove the database file once the tests have finished running.
+As a result, our `test_query_database` function can be simplified and, if we want to use the test database in other tests, we simply need to add `setup_database` as an argument to those tests.

 #### Using `yield` instead of `return`

-If there is a cleanup part to the fixture code, then the fixture function should use a `yield` statement rather than a `return` statement.
-Anything up to the `yield` statement is setup code, and anything after the statement will be run post-testing in order to clean up (teardown code).
+If the fixture needs to perform some cleanup after the test has run then the fixture function should use a `yield` statement rather than a `return` statement.
+Anything up to the `yield` statement is setup code, and anything after will be run post-testing in order to clean up (teardown code).

 ::::challenge{id=database-fixture title="Adding a fixture to setup the database."}